Australopithecus afarensis: Skull

 A. afarensis had a tall face, a delicate brow ridge, and prognathism (the jaw jutted outwards).
 One of the biggest skulls, AL 444–2, is about the size of a female gorilla skull.
 The first relatively complete jawbone was discovered in 2002, AL 822–1.
 This specimen strongly resembles the deep and robust gorilla jawbone.
 However, unlike gorillas, the strength of the sagittal and nuchal crests (which support the temporalis muscle used in biting) do not vary between sexes.
 The crests are similar to those of chimpanzees and female gorillas.
 Compared to earlier hominins, the incisors of A. afarensis are reduced in breadth, the canines reduced in size and lost the honing mechanism which continually sharpens them, the premolars are molar-shaped, and the molars are taller.
+The P3 of male A. afarensis exhibits a high degree of molarisation, in contrast to the female A. afarensis P3.
 The molars of australopiths are generally large and flat with thick enamel, which is ideal for crushing hard and brittle foods.

 The brain volume of Lucy was estimated to have been 365–417 cc, specimen AL 822-1 about 374–392 cc, AL 333-45 about 486–492 cc, and AL 444-2 about 519–526 cc.
 This would make for an average of about 445 cc.
 The brain volumes of the infant (about 2.5 years of age) specimens DIK-1-1 and AL 333-105 are 273–277 and 310–315 cc, respectively.
 Using these measurements, the brain growth rate of A. afarensis was closer to the growth rate of modern humans than to the faster rate in chimpanzees.
 Though brain growth was prolonged, the duration was nonetheless much shorter than modern humans, which is why the adult A. afarensis brain was so much smaller.
 The A. afarensis brain was likely organised like non-human ape brains, with no evidence for humanlike brain configuration.